generoi/theme-translation-for-polylang/readme.txt

-See more on: `https://polylang.wordpress.com/documentation/documentation-for-developers/functions-reference/` This functions are defined by Polylang plugin for printing translations.
+See more on: `https://polylang.wordpress.com/documentation/documentation-for-developers/functions-reference/` These functions are defined by Polylang plugin for printing translations.
 Thanks "Theme and plugin translation for Polylang" you can find these strings to translate and add to Polylang register on very simple way.
 And then you can translate these texts from the admin dashboard.
 The scan result can be seen on the tab with translations:

 `Settings -> Languages -> String translation`

 or

 `Languages -> String translation`

 You don't need programs like poedit – you don't change files with extensions like: `.pot`, `.po`, `.mo`.
 "Theme and plugin translation for Polylang" is highly efficient because the scanner is worked only on admin dashboard in tab:
+In dashboard:

 `Settings -> Languages -> String translation`